matthewbaldwin/vagrant-osb/README.md

 vagrant-osb
 ===========

-Vagrant OSB Installation - Total Install time on a 5400RPM Mac Mini slightly over 20 minutes.
+Vagrant OSB Installation - Total Install time on a 5400RPM Mac Mini about 14 minutes.

 I highly suggest, I think this is more of a requirement, that you do this install while online.
 Preparing the operating system does require yum calls that the script will need to perform as well as modifications are made to Centos 6.4 box.
 Remember, your first download of the centos64.box (750mb) might take a couple of extra minutes.
 However, once you have the box, you have it for as long as you want. ;-)